DFE-Digital/bat-design-history/app/posts/school-placements/2023-07-20-experiment-1-finding-school-placements-if-youre-an-itt-provider.md

 In this part of the experiment, we wanted to address problem statement 2, [problems with mentor availability](/school-placements/defining-our-problem-statements/#2.-problems-with-mentor-availability):

-> Providers need high-quality mentors for their Initial Teacher Training (ITT) trainees.
+> Providers need high-quality mentors for Initial Teacher Training (ITT) trainees.
 >
 > They need help finding mentors within their networks, limiting how many trainees they can recruit.
 >
 > **How might we** support providers to find enough mentors to maximise trainee capacity?

-## What we did

-### Experiment goals
+## Experiment goals

 The experiment had 2 goals:

 - general fact-finding about school placements
 - understanding how a provider might find a school placement

-#### General fact-finding about school placements
+### General fact-finding about school placements

 The fact-finding part of the research included:

 - a general discussion about the participant’s role, their organisation and their partner school network
-- a run-through of their pain-points, core needs and any specific challenges they face with school placements
+- a run-through of their pain points, core needs and any specific challenges they face with school placements

-#### Understanding how a provider might find a school placement
+### Understanding how a provider might find a school placement

-Taking the research through a prototype journey of how they could search for a placement based on chosen criteria.
+Taking the participant through a prototype journey of how they could search for a placement based on chosen criteria.

-### How the prototype works
+## How the prototype works

 ![Find a school placement flow](experiment-1-find-school-placements-flow.png 'Find a school placement flow')